Datalab-Csd-Auth/RAINBOW-storage/README.md

 ## Deployment

+In an **actual deployment** a single instance needs to be deployed first in order to create the cluster.
+If many instances are deployed concurrently some of them may not be able to enter the cluster since each of them tries to create one.

+If **persistence is enabled**, after the first instance is deployed and the cluster is created a job needs to run to activate the cluster using the command `./apache-ignite/bin/control.sh --set-state active --yes` from inside the ignite instance.
+This initializes the cluster for every other/new instances.
+If the state is not changed to **active** then the cluster will not work.

 The `docker-swarm.yml` file can be used to deploy 2 instances of `ignite-server` and 1 instance of `ignite-client` nodes on available swarm nodes.
 It also deploys [**Apache Zookeeper**](https://zookeeper.apache.org/) instances needed to store metadata on the cluster nodes.

 Each instance image can be created using the `build_image.sh` script in the respective folder.